hackclub/hackclub/workshops/weather_app/README.md

 API.openweathermap.org/data/2.5/weather?q={city name}&appid={API key}
 ```

-Here, we divide the API into two parts, first being the base URL and second being the API key.
+Here, we will divide the API into two parts, first will be the base URL and second will be the API key.

 Since we have a rough idea about the given API we can now start to code the JS file.
 At the start, we define a constant named as `api` which contains our Baseurl and our key.